-1) Please prepare this information in a PowerPoint document format to share with your peers on a client that you are experiencing difficulties with.
-It is suggested that you do not select a client that you are having success with because the feedback provided by peers will then be less relevant and we want the presentation assignment to be the most beneficial to you as an intern.
+- 1) Please prepare this information in a PowerPoint document format to share with your peers on a client that you are experiencing difficulties with.
+It is suggested that you do not select a client that you are having success with because the feedback provided by peers will then be less relevant and we want the presentation assignment to be the most beneficial to you as an intern. - 2) Please develop 3 questions related to your case in which you honestly request the feedback and insight from your peers.